Ayush-yadav1203/mini-project-/README.md

-# BHARTIYA SEVA - NGO Portal
+# Local Labour Need - NGO Portal

-BHARTIYA SEVA is a web-based portal designed to connect NGOs, donors, volunteers, job seekers, and employers.
+Local Labour Need is a web-based portal designed to connect NGOs, donors, volunteers, job seekers, and employers.
 The platform aims to fight poverty and inequality by facilitating donations, volunteering, job applications, and research sharing.

 ## Features